keshavdandeva/EOOP-Sem2-Code/README.md

 # Object Oriented Programming
-Labs and Tests for EOOP subject at WUT
+C++ code for labs and tests of EOOP subject at WUT